mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 import os, sys

 """
-get_locations is my own script that get coordinates from the city locations in the job csv files.
+get_locations is my own script that gets coordinates from the city locations in the job csv files.
 Uncomment the 'import get_locations' line if new jobs/locations have been added.